EarthScope/piqqa/README.md

 `stations`, `locations`, and `channels` are all ways to narrow down the report by limiting the targets included.  `channels` should be a two-letter code, or list of two-letter codes, such as DP, BH.

 `metrics` can be used to limit or expand the metrics included in the report.
-No matter what, percent_availability and sample_rms will always be included in the metric list, as they are special metrics used throughout the report.
+No matter what, ts_percent_availability and sample_rms will always be included in the metric list, as they are special metrics used throughout the report.

 `maxplot` is how you can limit the number of stations displayed in the boxplots.